 Public collections holding Shimon Attie’s work include the Museum of Modern Art, New York; Centre George Pompidou, Paris; International Center for Photography, New York; Los Angeles County Museum of Art; The Jewish Museum, New York; Museum of Fine Arts, Houston; San Francisco Museum of Modern Art; and the Corcoran Gallery of Art, Washington, D.C., among others.
 The Institute of Contemporary Art, Boston, organized a mid-career retrospective in 1999.

 Jack Shainman Gallery has represented Attie since 1998.
 The exhibition White Nights, Sugar Dreams originated at the RISD Museum in (2000) and was shown at Jack Shainman Gallery in (2002).
-Other solo exhibitions at the gallery include The History of Another in (2004), a show of new video installations in (2008), the multi-media exhibition People, Land, State in (2012); and most recently, Facts on the Ground (2016) at both gallery locations.
-Shimon Attie's 2017 film The Crossing will be featured as part of The Saint Louis Art Museum's New Media Series, March 24 - June 25, 2017; and a new commissioned installation Lost in Space (After Huck) will also be on display at The Saint Louis Art Museum April 1 - June 25, 2017, as part of its Currents series.
+Other solo exhibitions at the gallery include The History of Another (2004), a show of new video installations (2008), the multi-media exhibition People, Land, State (2012); and most recently, Facts on the Ground (2016) at both gallery locations.
+Shimon Attie's 2017 film The Crossing was featured as part of The Saint Louis Art Museum's New Media Series, March 24 - June 25, 2017; and a new commissioned installation Lost in Space (After Huck) was also on display at The Saint Louis Art Museum April 1 - June 25, 2017, as part of its Currents series.